bspeice/speice.io/_drafts/isomorphic-apps.md

 - Embed a static file server in your Electron application
 - Use a [custom protocol](https://electronjs.org/docs/api/protocol) and custom protocol handler
-- Host your WASM blob on a website, thus tying your users to the internet
+- Host your WASM blob on a website that you resolve at runtime

-But all of these are pretty bad solutions and defeat the purpose of using WASM in the first place.
+But all these are pretty bad solutions and defeat the purpose of using WASM in the first place.
 Instead, my workaround was to [open a PR with webpack](https://github.com/webpack/webpack/issues/7918) and use regex to remove calls to `instantiateStreaming` in the [build script](https://github.com/bspeice/isomorphic_rust/blob/master/percy/build.sh#L21-L25):